Oleg Yankovsky: Early life

 Oleg Ivanovich Yankovsky was born on 23 February 1944 in Jezkazgan, Kazakh SSR (now Kazakhstan).
 His family was of noble Russian, Belarusian and Polish ancestry.
-His father, Ivan Pavlovich, was Life-Guards Semenovsky regiment's Stabskapitän.
+His father, Ivan Pavlovich, was Life-Guards Semenovsky Regiment's Stabskapitän.
 Yankovsky's father was arrested during the purges in the Red Army after the Tukhachevsky case and was deported with his family to Kazakhstan, where he died in the camps of the Gulag system.

 After the death of Stalin, the Yankovsky family was able to leave Central Asia for Saratov.
-Oleg's eldest brother, Rostislav, after graduating from the Saratov Theater School, went to Minsk to play at the Russian Theater.
+Oleg's eldest brother, Rostislav, after graduating from the Sobinov Theatre Institute of the Saratov State Conservatory, went to Minsk to play at the Russian Theater.
 He took 14-year-old Oleg with him due to financial concerns, as in the family there was only one breadwinner – middle brother Nikolay.
-In Minsk, youngest Yankovsky made his debut on the stage – it was necessary to substitute the sick performer of the episodic role of the boy in the play The Drummer.
+In Minsk, the youngest Yankovsky made his debut on the stage – it was necessary to substitute the sick performer of the episodic role of the boy in the play The Drummer.